LJStroemsdoerfer/productionize/description.md

     my_api.deploy()

 Per default <code>deploy()</code> does not take any arguments.
 Those are not necessary as all info is stored in the my_api object after <code>prepare_deployment</code>.
+However, if you want, you can also deploy your product on your localhost.
+Technically speaking, this will just create Docker container that runs on localhost.
+This can be acheived with the local arg in the method call.

+    my_api.deploy(local = True)

 Once your product is deployed, the method will return the url under which you can reach your API.
 However, don't forget to add your custom routes.

 Your output should look somewhat like this: